avistavkin/WeatherAppCarpenter/README.md

-# Project on a short hold
+# General - Project is on a short hold

-# General
 ### About
 Collects weather data using openweather api https://openweathermap.org/.
 Will collect most of the data which is free to collect from there api.